Medium/snowflake/README.md

 ## Overview

-People are evaluated on a number of different `tracks`, such as front-end development or communication skills.
+People are evaluated on a number of different `tracks`.
 Each track defines a set of advancement `milestones` which will earn you more `points`.
 More advanced milestones are worth more points, because it is harder to achieve total mastery of something than to achieve a basic familiarity.

 In order to advance to the next `tier`, you must accumulate a certain number of points.
 Multiple tiers are grouped into a `level`, which has one or more `titles` associated with it.
-There are more tiers than levels so we can standardize compensation at each tier and still offer more granular advancement opportunities.
+There are more tiers than levels so we can standardize compensation at each tier and still offer granular advancement opportunities.

+##### Tracks & Categories

+Each track encapsulates a group of related skills, such as front-end development or communication skills.

 The different tracks are grouped into a few high-level `categories`, such as technical skills.
 In addition to a points requirement, each level advancement requires that you achieve an increasingly high minimum number of points in every category.
 You can't truly achieve higher levels of effectivness if some of your skills are lagging too far behind.

-##### Tracks & Categories

 Since this is an engineering career growth framework, there are intentionally more tracks available in the `technical` category.

 The dedicated `management` track will not be relevant for non-managers.
 It is intended to offset the fact that most managers become more hands-off and are not spending as much time advancing their technical skills.
+For non-managers, even those with management experience, this should be evaluated as a zero.

 ##### Milestones

+A milestone rating should represent the abilities and behaviors a person can currently and consistently produce in a given track.

+Having abilities that are _current_ does not necessarily require recent experience.
+Some engineers may not have worked on SQL for several years, but could still pick up a SQL task tomorrow at their previous level of proficiency; they should continue to be rated at their previous level of proven ability.
+Other engineers may be rusty after not using a skill for several years; they should be adjusted downward to match their current abilities.

+A milestone means _consistently_ demonstrating that level of proficiency.
+Many people will occasionally or sporadically demonstrate a level of proficiency one or two levels higher than they can produce reliably.
+No one is ever 100% perfect, but proving proficiency requires consistency.

 Milestones are defined from 0 to 5.
-There are specific examples in each track, but most of them follow this progression:
+The "base class" implementation of each level follow this progression:

 | Milestone | Skill Level            | Scope of Responsibility       |
 |:---------:|:-----------------------|:------------------------------|